 With over 70 million monthly listeners worldwide now, podcasting is more popular than it’s ever been.
 According to a recent study, there are currently over 700,000 active podcasts.
 While that’s great news for podcast fans, that many choices makes it difficult for new podcasts to find their audience.

 Nothing makes a listener hit the back button faster than poor sound quality, which is why a professional podcasting microphone is an essential tool for both growing your audience and keeping them tuned in.
-Whether you’re looking to upgrade your current microphone or start your first podcast, these mics are going to help you sound your best from the get-go.
+Whether you’re looking to upgrade your current microphone or start your first podcast, the mics we cover below are going to help you sound your best from the get-go.

 USB vs XLR Microphones